 Labrador retrievers were first created in Newfoundland, Canada around the beginning of the 19th century.
 They were originally all-around working dogs, who were primarily expected to assist fishermen in retrieving nets and escaping fish.

-We know why some Labs look silver – they have a pair of recessive genes that dilute the coat color, thereby making chocolate labs appear silver — but nobody knows exactly where this gene came from.
+We know why some Labradors look silver – they have a pair of recessive dilute genes that modify the coat color, thereby making chocolate labs appear silver — but nobody knows exactly where this dilute gene came from.

 Others, however, believe that Weimaraners were bred with Labrador retrievers.
 Weimaraners have the dilute color gene, and they all appear silver.

-The subject is quite controversial among Lab lovers and breeders, and we’ll leave it to others to discuss the details of the issue – we’re primarily going to focus on their personality and care requirements (please see the “Resources” section at the bottom of this article for further reading material on the subject).
+The subject is quite controversial among Labrador lovers and breeders, and we’ll leave it to others to discuss the details of the issue – we’re primarily going to focus on their personality and care requirements (please see the “Resources” section at the bottom of this article for further reading material on the subject).

-Suffice to say, silver Labs act just like other Labs, and that, aside from their color, they are virtually identical to normally colored Labs (some believe that they have slightly longer ears than normal Labs, but others disagree).
+Suffice to say, Silver Labs act just like other Labs, and that, aside from their coat color, they are virtually identical to normally colored Labradors (some believe that they have slightly longer ears than normal Labs, but others disagree).

 Most are a bit under 2 feet tall at the shoulder, although you may occasionally see a large individual that exceeds 2 feet in height.

 In fact, as explained on the AKC’s website, the breed’s incredible temperament is so celebrated that one noted dog judge stated: “If a dog does not possess true breed temperament, he is not a Labrador.”

 Simply put, Labs are friendly, affectionate and playful.
 They make quick friends with just about any person or dog they encounter, and they are remarkably intelligent and easy to train.
 They are generally fantastic with children, and they often love paling around with the family kids.

 The only serious problem with the personality of Labs (whether they’re silver or any other color) is that they do not enjoy being away from their owners for long periods of time.
 If left alone all day, many Labs will become quite destructive.

 Many also experience coat and skin problems, and they may suffer from hot spots more than some other breeds.

 There’s little you can do to prevent things like cataracts or progressive retinal atrophy, but most of the other problems that often afflict Labs are treatable (to some extent).

-Aside from their need for lots of exercise and attention, Labs are relatively easy dogs to care for.
+Aside from their need for lots of exercise and attention, Labradors are relatively easy dogs to care for.
 In fact, they’re probably one of the best large breeds for first-time dog owners.

 For the most part, Labrador retrievers don’t have any special food requirements.
 They’ll need a high-quality dog food that meets or exceeds the AAFCO guidelines, and you’ll want to be sure to watch the quantity of food you offer, as they are prone to weight gain.

 Large dogs have different nutritional requirements from small- or medium-sized breeds, which these foods are designed to satisfy.
 However, many Labs remain slightly smaller than what most people would consider a “big” dog.

 If your vet does recommend a large-breed dog food for your new silver Lab, be sure to check out our recommendations for the best dog food for Labs.

 Instead, you’ll want to make sure that you take your Lab to the park, beach or pool several times a week, so he can burn off some excess energy.

-Fortunately, it’s rarely difficult to figure out activities that your Lab will enjoy.
+Fortunately, it’s rarely difficult to figure out activities that your Silver Lab will enjoy.
 Most Labs will fetch a tennis ball for as long as you’re willing to throw one, and they also love swimming.

 A dog crate is often helpful during this process, and it’ll also ensure that your dog has a comfortable and secure place to sleep.
 Most Labs learn proper elimination behaviors relatively quickly.

-You’ll also want to bathe your Lab regularly.
+You’ll also want to bathe your Silver Lab regularly.
 A once-per-month schedule usually works fine, and you should also bathe them anytime they go swimming in non-chlorinated water, or they get dirty.

 Also, as with any dog, be sure to trim your Lab’s nails and brush his teeth regularly.

 But a Silver Lab puppy is not very common, so you will have to look around a bit to find one for sale.
-The AKC’s puppy finder is probably the best place to start your search, but you can also use Google to find silver Lab breeders in your area.
+The AKC’s puppy finder is probably the best place to start your search, but you can also use Google to find Silver Lab breeders in your area.

-You may be able to find a silver Lab at a rescue, but you may have to put in much more legwork to do so, given the relative rarity of the color form.
+You may be able to find a Silver Lab at a rescue, but you may have to put in much more legwork to do so, given the relative rarity of the color form.

 Many soon-to-be dog owners have questions about the new pet they intend to pick up, and this is especially true of those looking for somewhat rare dogs, such as a Silver Labrador retriever.

 Ostensibly, although some people suspect that they have Weimaraners in their family tree.
 Nevertheless, this shouldn’t matter at all to families that simply want a silver-colored pet that has the personality of a typically colored Lab.

 Yes.
-Labs of all colors are exceedingly friendly dogs, which is part of the reason they excel as therapy and emotional support animals.
+Labs of all coat colors are exceedingly friendly dogs, which is part of the reason they excel as therapy and emotional support animals.

-Labs – whether they’re silver or any other color – may bark at unusual sounds or strangers knocking on the door, but they’re entirely too friendly to be considered a good guarding breed.
+Labs – whether they’re silver or any other coat color – may bark at unusual sounds or strangers knocking on the door, but they’re entirely too friendly to be considered a good guarding breed.
 They’re more likely to bring a prowler their tennis ball than physically drive them away.

-Yes, silver Labs shed as heavily as all other Labs do.
+Yes, Silver Labs shed as heavily as all other Labs do.
 Be sure that you consider this fact carefully before adding one of these dogs to your home.